bobdog1986/Popcorn/Popcorn/Markdown/Legal.md

-# Popcorn
-***
-Popcorn is an application which aims to provide a simple interface to watch any movie or show.

-## Project
-***
-The project is hosted [here](https://github.com/bbougot/Popcorn).

-## Legal
-***
-If you distribute a copy or make a fork of the project, you have to credit this project as source.
+﻿If you distribute a copy or make a fork of the project, you have to credit this project as source.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.